saakuraa/myblog/_posts/2013-12-29-more-about.markdown

 I've been long trying to get myself a clean and descend blog because I don't want it to be painful looking at my blog even before reading anything..
 I use to blog a little on wordpress with what they provided.
 I'm pretty tired of the theme since I can always find quite a lot similar sites with the same style..
 I know I was not a good blogger.. but I'll try to be a good one here;)

 Early this year I found [Jekyll](http://jekyllrb.com/) and was quite satisfied with what it provides;) but I didn't have too much time for it until the winter break(also because I'm lazy..)
 So basically, Jekyll defines some kind of grammar and file structure such that you can [blog like a hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html)! sounds pretty cool, doesn't it?;) So I choose Jekyll as back-end support.
 For the front-end, the theme, I check quite a lot of them available online and found these two pretty handy, first is [rusty shutter](http://lhzhang.com/) and second is [kasper](https://github.com/rosario/kasper).
-So I combined them and got what you see here^_^
+So I combined them and got what you can see here^_^

 ####what can you expect here
 - things I enjoy doing..